morgansobol/MicrobialGenomics-TXST-2025/exercises/01_unix_cmd_intro.md

 ls
 ```

-### 🔹 <ins>C</ins>o<ins>P</ins>y the second file and rename it.
+### 🔹 Lets <ins>c</ins>o<ins>P</ins>y the second file and rename it.
 The first file called is the file you want to copy, the second is what you want to name the copy.
 ```bash
 cp sample2.txt copy_sample2.txt
 ls
 ```

-### 🔹 To make a copy and put it somewhere else, like in new subdirectory, we could change the second positional argument using a relative path (“relative” because it starts from where we currently are).
+### 🔹 To make a copy and put it somewhere else, like in new subdirectory, we can change the second positional argument using a relative path (“relative” because it starts from where we currently are).
 Make a new directory called "copies" then copy "Sample 3" there.
 ```bash
 mkdir copies
 cp sample3.txt copies/copy_sample3.txt